-Amidst the mayhem that has been this year, another book came onto the scene in our sector that deserves a long overdue shout-out!
+Amidst the mayhem that has been this year, another book came onto the scene in our sector.
 Jonathan Lewis got lots of endorsements from folks whose names you’ll recognize, so I feel less guilty I didn’t make time for it on how-matters.org until now.
 (How did it get to be November anyway?!)

 Today was one of those days in D.C. when I was reminded why books like The Unfinished Social Entrepreneur and Smart Risks are needed.
 I’m a huge espouser of people getting uncomfortable – more often, much more often.
 When I look for my compassion point for the leaders of multi- or bilateral institutions or foundations that fill up panels in capital cities around the world, I have to remember that they are most often surrounded by voices echoing their own.
 As I’ve written here before, much can be swept under the shadow of “doing good.”
 There, critiques or valid concerns automatically become criticisms, and too often are met with reactions of defensiveness, justification, and anger.

 So how do people start to view feedback, competing interests, and even pointed, direct questions as not something to reject or rebuff, but as opportunities to learn more and grow?